Maksim990/https-server/README.md

-# All versions of the bot template
+# All versions of the local server

 * beta1.0(new)